aspectran/aspectran.github.io/_pages/en/docs/architecture/aspectran-logging-mechanism.md

 </included>
 ```

-## 4. Flexible Path Configuration
+## 4. Flexible Path and Charset Configuration

-Aspectran provides a flexible way to configure log file paths, allowing logs to be stored outside the application's base path if necessary.
+Aspectran provides a flexible way to configure log file paths and character sets, allowing logs to be stored outside the application's base path if necessary.
 This is achieved using a nested fallback mechanism in the Logback configuration.

 ### System Properties

 *   **`aspectran.logsDir`**: Specifies the directory where logs will be stored.
 It can be an absolute path or a relative path (resolved via `ApplicationAdapter.getRealPath()`).
 *   **`aspectran.archivedLogsDir`**: Specifies the directory where archived/rotated logs will be stored.
+*   **`aspectran.logCharset`**: Specifies the character set to be used for log files. (e.g., UTF-8)

 ### Nested Fallback Pattern